armory/docs/content/en/cd-as-a-service/tasks/webhook-approval.md

 {{< include "cdaas/dep-file/webhooks-config.md" >}}

-{{< include "cdaas/dep-file/webhooks-variables.md" >}}

 ### Configuration examples

 The first example configures a GitHub webhook that uses token authorization, with the token value configured as a Armory CD-as-a-Service secret.
 This webhook requires the callback URI be passed in the request body.
-The payload also contains an `environment` context variable that you pass in when invoking the webhook in your deployment file.
+The payload also contains context variable that you pass in when invoking the webhook in your deployment file.

 {{< prism lang="yaml" line-numbers="true" line="8, 16-17" >}}
 webhooks: